abhishekmani12/Spotify-Playlist-Downloader/README.md

 # Spotify-Playlist-Downloader

 * Uses Spotipy [Wrapper for Spotify API] to extract song titles from a playlist
+* YT API gets the URLs for each track title.
-* Pytube lib is used to download YT videos based on the extracted song titles.
+* Pytube lib is used to download YT videos from the URLs.
 Videos are stored in a temporary buffer to save space.
 * Within buffer, MoviePy lib is is used to extract audio from the video.
 Possible audio formats include MP3 and AAC or AC3.
 * Results are stored in a folder.